-Swift is a powerful and intuitive programming language built on the best of C and Objective-C for iOS, OS X, tvOS, and watchOS.
-It proves to be effective as it is able to eliminate the constraints of C compatibility.
-Writing Swift code is interactive and fun, the syntax is concise yet expressive, and apps run lightning-fast.
-Swift possesses safer patterns for programming and it adds modern features to make programming easier, more flexible, and more fun.
+Swift programming language is very powerful and intuitive.
+It incorporates the best of C and Objective-C for iOS, OS X, tvOS, and watchOS.
+It proves to be effective as it can eliminate the constraints of C compatibility.

 Swift has the potential to become the de-facto programming language for creating immersive, responsive, consumer-facing applications for years to come.
-With optimized compiler for performance and the language for development, it generates faster code across the board, both for release and debug builds.
-The Swift compiler is also faster, even while adding new Fix-it suggestions such as where you can use let instead of var.
 Comments can include Markdown syntax to add rich text and embedded images that display in Xcode’s Quick Help.
 A new assistant shows your Swift API in a “header-like” view.
 And new syntax features combined with improvements to the Cocoa frameworks and Objective-C will make your code more expressive, and even safer.

-Swift programming language has not only received widespread acceptance but has also become one of software developers’ favorite tools.
-Here are 10 reasons to get started to work with Swift now:
+Swift programming language has not only received widespread acceptance but has also become one of the software developers’ favorite tools.
+So, here we’ll discuss 10 reasons to learn swift programming language.

 Swift drops the two-file requirement.
 Xcode and the LLVM compiler can figure out dependencies and perform incremental builds automatically in Swift 1.2.
 As a result, the repetitive task of separating the table of contents (header file) from the body (implementation file) is a thing of the past.
 Swift combines the Objective-C header (.h) and implementation files (.m) into a single code file (.swift).Xcode and the LLVM compiler can do work behind the scenes to reduce the workload on the programmer.
 With Swift, programmers do less bookkeeping and can spend more time creating app logic.
 Swift cuts out boilerplate work and improves the quality of code, comments, and features that are supported.